rstudio/bigD/README.md

 # i18n

-The goal of i18n is to simply get localized variants of dates, times, currencies, and other stuff that can be localized with some degree of precision.
+The goal of i18n is to easily get localized variants of dates, times, currencies, and other stuff that can be localized with some degree of precision.